 Because I thought, “Hmm, that’s interesting because clearly they’ve been married more than three hours so it’s like she’s using that as just a generic term for some length of time.
 Kind of like how Hamlet does it, doesn’t he?”
 Actually, I was off on that one:

 how cheerfully my mother looks, and father died within these two hours.

-But then I thought about that one about, “Better three hours too soon than a minute too late,” from Merry Wives of Windsor.
-I got to wondering just how often he used this expression.
-Turns out, quite a lot.
-Some of them could even be literal (such as “the length of time after supper and before bed time”) but surely not all of them.
+Then I thought about that one about, “Better three hours too soon than a minute too late,” from Merry Wives of Windsor.
+So I got to wondering just how often he used this expression.
+As it turns out, quite a lot.
+Some of them could even be literal (such as “the length of time after supper and before bedtime”) but surely not all of them.

 All’s Well That Ends Well

 Ten o’clock: within these three hours ’twill be

 Love’s Labour’s Lost